vaibhavingle2007/Java-Practical/prcctical3.md

 ### ✅ **Conclusion:**

 This program demonstrates different uses of `if` statements in Java.
 It highlights how decisions in logic can be made using simple, nested, and laddered conditions based on runtime input, making the program adaptive and responsive.

----

-Want me to write the next one?
-Just give the topic or aim.